-A lawsuit settlement can be a relief, especially if you’ve been through a stressful legal battle.
+A lawsuit settlement agreement can be a relief, especially if you’ve been through a stressful legal battle.
 However, knowing whether you’ll have to pay taxes on your settlement is essential.
 The answer isn’t always straightforward and can depend on various factors.
-In this article, we’ll explore whether you must pay taxes on a lawsuit settlement.
+In this article, we’ll explore the tax treatment on a lawsuit settlement.

 What Is a Lawsuit Settlement?

 Lawsuit settlements are often reached out of court, meaning that the parties involved in the lawsuit have resolved the dispute without needing a trial.
 This involves a legally binding agreement that both parties must adhere to.

 Settlements in civil lawsuits are often reached due to negotiations between the parties involved.
 Negotiations can be conducted between the parties themselves or with the help of a mediator, who is a neutral third party.

 During negotiations, the parties to the lawsuit may discuss the details of the dispute, the potential outcome of a trial, and the amount of compensation that may be paid to the plaintiff.